swayam03275/Foodie/README.md

 # 🍴 Foodie — Full-Stack Restaurant App

 A full-stack web application for browsing, listing, and managing a variety of food items.
-Built using React (Frontend), Express.js (Backend), and MongoDB with complete Docker support for seamless development and deployment.
+Built using React (Frontend), Express.js (Backend), and MongoDB, with complete Docker support for seamless development and deployment.

----

 ![Foodie Homepage](images/foodie-home-light.png)
-*<sup>Homepage - Light Mode</sup>*
+<sup>Homepage – Light Mode</sup>

 ---